Slack or Teams? Many businesses opt for both

 Slack leads the pack

-Overall, Slack is the most widely used app, according to Mio, with 65% of the companies surveyed using it.
-Skype for Business was cited by 61%, and Microsoft Teams was cited by 59%.
+Overall, Slack is the most widely used app, according to Mio, with 65 per cent of the companies surveyed using it.
+Skype for Business was cited by 61 per cent, and Microsoft Teams was cited by 59 per cent.

 Slack, which officially listed on the New York Stock Exchange today, has more than 10 million daily active users and 85,000 paid customers.

-User experience continues to be a strong point for the company’s software, which 31% of respondents saying Slack has the best UI.
-Cisco’s Webex Teams was also cited by 31% of respondents, followed by Microsoft Teams, with 21%.
+User experience continues to be a strong point for the company’s software, which 31 per cent of respondents saying Slack has the best UI.
+Cisco’s Webex Teams was also cited by 31 per cent of respondents, followed by Microsoft Teams, with 21 per cent.

 Mio’s results indicate that Slack is doing particularly well among large businesses, typically Microsoft’s core customer base.
 Three quarters of companies with more than 10,000 employees said they use Slack.

 “That shows the maturity of Slack as an enterprise offering following its recent launch of features like enterprise key management,” said Hadfield.

-Microsoft launched Teams in 2017 and it’s been widely deployed – largely thanks to its inclusion in Office 365 subscriptions.
-More than 500,000 organizations use Teams, though Microsoft doesn’t break out daily active user figures.
+Microsoft launched Teams in 2017 and it’s been widely deployed - largely thanks to its inclusion in Office 365 subscriptions.
+More than 500,000 organisations use Teams, though Microsoft doesn’t break out daily active user figures.

 Microsoft has seen strong growth too, according to the survey.
 “We seem to have moved beyond the phase where everyone was doing proof of concepts and we are now seeing large-scale deployments of Microsoft Teams, particularly in Microsoft's large enterprise customer base,” said Hadfield.

 Other vendors appear to be outpacing Slack in terms of future growth, Mio said.
-Over the next two years, 56% of respondents said they expect more Microsoft Teams users, 41% foresee more Webex Teams users and 38% predict more Slack users.
+Over the next two years, 56 per cent of respondents said they expect more Microsoft Teams users, 41 per cent foresee more Webex Teams users and 38 per cent predict more Slack users.

 Multiple chat apps can mean problems for IT

 Mio is not alone in identifying the interoperability challenges around enterprise messaging, but options are limited.
 Unified communications vendor 8x8, for example, lets users communicate with various messaging platforms through its X Series team chat platform; it incorporated technology from the acquisition of Sameroom in 2017.

 Microsoft and Cisco have invested in linking their own tools – Skype for Business and Microsoft Teams, for instance, and in Cisco’s case, Jabber and Webex Teams.
 But there are no ways to communicate with external chat apps natively.

 “There is definitely a need for interop,” said Pleasant.
 “Some of the vendors are working to make it easier to share messages between different apps, but there’s no real solution right now.”